Feminism in Egypt: 1919 Revolution

-Feminist Publications
+Feminist publications

 Zaynab Fawwaz, both a journalist and writer, is considered the first women to write autobiographical works in Egypt, publishing "الدر المنثور في طبقات ربات الخدور", (The Book of Scattered Pearls Regarding Categories of Women, 1894–95) which contained the lives of 456 women and their achievements.
 Fawwaz wrote in order to provide examples of the strength of women and celebrate their achievements.
 These autobiographies were later widely published in the Egyptian Press.

-Egyptian press and periodicals, including women's press grew during a period of nationalist movements in Egypt, it was a key way to debate political issues.
-Women's press was less censored than the mainstream patriarcal press, as British occupying forces saw it as less of a threat to power.
+Egyptian press and periodicals, including women's press, grew during a period of nationalist movements in Egypt, it was a key way to debate political issues.
+Women's press was less censored than the mainstream patriarchal press, as British occupying forces saw it as less of a threat to power.
 The period before the creation of political parties in Egypt in 1907 is characterised as a key journalistic phase for nationalism and also for feminism, with an increase in female readership too.
 Hind Nawfal's publication al- Fatat was first published in 1892 in Alexandria.
 Nawfal stated that this was a periodical for and about women, in which she aimed to defend women's rights, express her views and discuss their duties.
 After Nawfal's journal, more feminist press was created at a rate of one per year through the first world war.